ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 --------------------------------------------------------------------------------

 Sometimes, it is a good idea to test how the standard BRKGA algorithm performs for a problem.
-You can use BrkgaMpIpr.jl framework to quickly implement and test a standard BRKGA.
+You can use BrkgaMpIpr framework to quickly implement and test a standard BRKGA.

 First, you must guarantee that, during the crossover, the algorithm chooses